dean-the-dream/JS61/default-template-v1.md

 ## About

-The CSS and HTML were provided for me.
+The CSS and HTML, and people. js were provided for me.
+I was instructed to create a JS file to make the webpage functional.

 ## Key Features